mapteb/angular-a-development-pattern/README.md

 and proceed with the remaining steps.
 2. Guard conditions are easily implemented in one place - in the state-transitions.ts file.
-3. The use of one component per pre-event helps in keeping the codebase modular.
+3. The use of one component per pre-event helps in keeping the codebase modular and easily maintainable.
-4. The state transitions list also serves as a comprehensive test cases checklist.